sfago2024/www/content/future/donate.md

 the 2024 convention to life.
 Producing a convention of this caliber is a collective effort, and our supporters play an essential role.

-Why Support your Convention:
+**Why Support your Convention:**

 <div class="close">

-* Registration fees and other support only cover 60% of convention costs
+* Registration fees and other support only cover 60% of convention costs.
-* Your contribution allows us to keep registration fees reasonable for all
+* Your contribution allows us to keep registration fees reasonable for all.
 * Your partnership brings a stunning, diverse lineup of performers, new music, worship experiences, workshops, and world-class venues to life.
-* Your impact underwrites eight new music commissions and diverse artist’s new work
+* Your impact underwrites eight new music commissions and diverse artists’ new work.

 </div>

-Ways to Give:
+**Ways to Give:**

 <div class="close">

-* Donate in honor or in memory of a special colleague, friend or family member
+* Donate in honor or in memory of a special colleague, friend or family member.
-* Receive donor benefits that enhance your convention experience
+* Receive donor benefits that enhance your convention experience.
-* Gifts can be made as a pledge
+* Gifts can be made as a pledge.
-* Give via check, credit card, DAF, gift of stock, annuity and more
+* Give via check, credit card, DAF, gift of stock, annuity and more.

 </div>